carpentries-incubator/tei-xml/_episodes/01-introduction.md

 IMG: Photo by the Creative Exchange on Unsplash

+## Downloadable and linkable metadata
 FIXME: UPDATE THIS LINE TO EXPLAIN MDC.
-This is the reason TEI is the mainstay of MDC – the metadata is downloadable so that people can take it away and work with it.
+This is the reason TEI is the mainstay of MDC – the **metadata is downloadable** so that people can take it away and work with it.

-You can also link together subject/authority fields very easily – for example look at the way that name and place authority files have hyperlinks to show how different items in the collection relate to eachother.
+You can also **link together subject/authority fields** very easily – for example look at the way that name and place authority files have hyperlinks to show how different items in the collection relate to eachother.
 This is purely through the use of TEI (as an XML language) which enables linked data.

 IMG: Henry Hunt, WikiMedia

+## Transcription and intellectual metadata
-As we have already seen through the Activity, the Mary Hamilton letters have been transcribed by students and made available online.
+As we have already seen through the Activity, the Mary Hamilton letters have been **transcribed** by students and made available online.

 The depth of encoding these letters is impressive (and more than we would be able to achieve in the Library) but it adds to scholarly information about the sources.
 In particular, you can see in the text what’s been erased or changed and how, and you can keep both the original and modern spellings or a word.
 Have a look at this at http://www.projects.alc.manchester.ac.uk/image-to-text/letter/HAM-1-1-3-10/ (or via the link above)